Falling investment, inventories, stall euro zone recovery in Q2

 Poland’s finance minister called on Thursday for the creation of a European Fund for Investments that would be able to finance, through leveraging its own capital, 700 billion euros ($906.4 billion) worth of investment, to revive the stagnant economy.

-Germany, the euro zone’s biggest economy, cautioned on Monday that too many EU countries believed public investment could solve the growth problem, pointing to the need of mobilizing privet funds as well.
+Germany, the euro zone’s biggest economy, cautioned on Monday that too many EU countries believed public investment could solve the growth problem, pointing to the need of mobilising privet funds as well.
+(Reporting By Jan Strupczewski)